ShawxingKwok/ITWorks/content/docs/jvm/tracer/_index.md

 # Main advantages
 - Little-config
-- Powerful: generic types and variances are supported
+- Powerful: generic types and variances are parsable
 - Fast: no cache or runtime reflection

 # Model sample